natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZTZ96A.md

 {{Specs-Tank-Weapon|2}}
 {{Specs-Tank-Weapon|3}}
 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->

+The {{PAGENAME}} comes equipped with a 7.62mm coaxial machine gun as well as a roof mounted 12.7mm heavy machine gun.
+The [[QJC88A (12.7mm)|QJC88A 12.7mm]] machine gun has similar gun depression to the tank itself, and has a very wide angle of fire up to 85 degrees in the vertical.
+This lets the {{PAGENAME}} deal with close range aerial threats, such as low flying aircraft or helicopters, as well as lightly armored or open-top vehicles such as a side-on IFV or an anti-aircraft vehicle.
+Against enemy MBTs, however, the most the HMG will do is track them if you pepper their tracks insistently with a full belt of gunfire.
+The coaxial 7.62mm lacks penetration and is affixed to the tank's turret traverse, so its best use is marking targets on the map for your teammates to notice.
 {{main|QJC88A (12.7 mm)|Type 86 (7.62 mm)}}

 {| class="wikitable" style="text-align:center" width="50%"